fehler/scratch/trust/trust.md

 The damage that this breach of trust does to Google’s brand is measured not in days, weeks or months, but in years.
 There are, of course, lessons to be learned here and you don’t need to be a company the size of Google to learn them.

-Trust – perhaps above everything – else is your most important commodity.
-Cultivating an open and honest business culture will pay off in the long run.
+Trust is your most important commodity.

+Cultivating an open and honest business culture will pay dividends in the long run.
 When things go wrong, as they occasionally do, own up and take responsibility.
-Your customers will appreciate your honesty and you’ll protect that all-important bond of trust.
+Your customers will appreciate your honesty and you’ll protect that all-important bond of trust that, deep down, drives your business.

 <img src="facebook-portal.png" width="650">